Have fun with the essentials!

 Module 5: Lesson 5.
 8th Note Beats.
 Swung grooves with offbeat snare drum.

 For the first time, Simon discusses what makes a regular 8th note groove straight or swung.
 It's a critical part of your musical awareness, as songs from just about every genre of music can have this subtle, but very cool nuance.
 It's difficult to play along to a song that has a swung feel if you can't differentiate it from a straight feel - so this video is essential viewing on the journey to making you a well rounded musical drummer.
-Some people refer to this as "behind the beat" drumming, and Simon explains how this term can be misinterpreted.

 Module 5: Lesson 6.
 8th Note Beats.
 Swung grooves with offbeat snare and 16th note bass drum.